Stoplight25/PlayMyMusic/README.md

 # PlayMyMusic

+EDIT: this is horridly outdated and the code is laughably overcomplicated. dont download unless you want to laugh at younger me's incompetence

 creates a file on your desktop that when clicked plays a random song from a folder. requires python 3.4 and mplayer.

 after adding music files to the program, DO NOT RENAME THEM.